Leave an Unfit Partner and Take Control of Your Life

-Maybe when you think about it, your life is being taken over by those invasive thoughts in the middle of the night and making it hard to sleep.
+Is your life is being taken over by those invasive thoughts in the middle of the night?
+Additionally, is it making it hard to sleep?

 When a relationship is one-sided, and you give everything for the person you love without receiving the same back, you better take back control.